 The blind-spot bias means recognizing the impact of biases on others’ judgments while failing to see the effects of biases on one’s own judgments.

-“Julie thinks that software won’t work for us because last time we used that company, the project failed, but I have worked with them successfully before, and I know they will nail the project!”
+Jill thinks that software won’t work for us because last time we used that company, the project failed, but I have worked with Jack successfully before, and I know they will nail the project!

-For example, if you choose CMS option A instead of CMS option B, you are likely to ignore or downplay option A’s faults while amplifying or subscribing new negative flaws to option B.
+For example, if you choose CMS option A instead of CMS option B, you will likely ignore or downplay option A’s faults while amplifying or subscribing new negative flaws to option B.

 The clustering illusion is the tendency to see random patterns in random events, as non-random.